 1. Pink Radish

-Other than that, radishes are rich in calcium, potassium, and other minerals which help to lower high blood pressure and reduce heart disease risks!💖
+Fun fact(s): Pink radishes belong to the Brassicaceae family alongside broccoli and cauliflower.
+Moreover, radishes are rich in calcium, potassium, and other minerals, which help to lower high blood pressure and reduce heart disease risks!💖

 Taste and Texture: Whether it’s pink radishes or French breakfast radishes (both pictured above), they both have a crunchy texture and a mildly peppery taste.
 Note that they might taste a bit bitter if they are not grown in the right conditions.